 Both diabetes and obesity are factors that heighten one’s risk of heart disease.
 Additionally, they are both factors that are negatively affected by consuming alcoholic beverages.
 Obesity is having an excessive or extreme amount of fat.
-This unhealthy state is generally bought on by the consumption of too many calories that are not then burned.
+This unhealthy state is generally brought on by the consumption of too many calories that the person does not then burn.
 The caloric intake may come from the drinks themselves, some of which are high in calories.
 Increased intake of calories may also come from the consumption of high-calorie foods after drinking, or people may seek out foods that are less healthy while they are drinking as opposed to eating healthier meals.

 Alcohol and High Blood Pressure

 Maintaining healthy blood pressure is important when it comes to heart health, as elevated blood pressure increases one’s risk of heart disease.
 Alcohol consumption elevates one’s blood pressure in varying degrees.
-When a person drinks three or more servings of alcohol, their blood pressure is elevated for a short time.
+When a person drinks three or more servings of alcohol, their blood pressure elevates for a short time.
 When a person is a binge or heavy drinker, however, they are more likely to have long-term problems with elevated blood pressure.
 People who manage their blood pressure with medication should also approach alcohol cautiously, as it can interfere with some medications.
 In general, people should limit the amount of alcohol that they consume.
 Ideally, alcohol consumption should be kept at a moderate level.

 Alcohol and Cholesterol